 ABA, Hazelden Betty Ford Foundation release first national study on attorney substance use, mental health concerns

-Posted online this week in the Journal of Addiction Medicine, the study reports that 21 percent of licensed, employed attorneys qualify as problem drinkers, 28 percent struggle with some level of depression and 19 percent demonstrate symptoms of anxiety.
+In the Journal of Addiction Medicine, is a study reports that 21 percent of licensed, employed attorneys qualify as problem drinkers, 28 percent struggle with some level of depression and 19 percent demonstrate symptoms of anxiety.
 The study found that younger attorneys in the first 10 years of practice exhibit the highest incidence of these problems.
-The print edition of the journal will be available in mid-February.

 The findings of the national study, the most comprehensive ever, represent a reversal of previous research that indicated rates of problem drinking increased as individuals spent more time in the legal profession.
 When focusing solely on the volume and frequency of alcohol consumed, more than 1 in 3 practicing attorneys are problem drinkers, the study found.